clickstorm/cs_seo/Documentation/User/Index.rst

 FAQ
 ---

-Do I have to insert open graph and twitter cards properties always?
+**Do I have to insert open graph and twitter cards properties always?**
 The title, description and an image should be available on every page.
 The title is default given by the page title.
 You can set the description in the SEO tab.
-A default image for sharing can be set by the open graph image field in the Social
+A default image for sharing can be set by the open graph image field in the Social Media tab.

-Media tab.
+**Why there are no extra fields for the sitemap.xml configuration?**
+The more an editor can configure, the more confused he is.
+Therefore we decide to use the no index field to exclude a page / record from the sitemap, too.
+The priority and the change frequency were usually ignored by editors and are also not very important for Google etc.